The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-The $l$-dependent form of Ref.~\cite{cordero} was applied in fits to elastic scattering data for \nuc{16}{O}, \nuc{40}{Ca}, \nuc{56}{Fe} and \nuc{58}{Ni} and over a wide range of energies in Ref.~\cite{kobmac79} and applied to further nuclei from \nuc{15}{N} to \nuc{208}{Pb} in Ref.~\cite{kobmac81}.
-In these two papers it was found that good fits over a wide range of energies could be obtained with parameters and with properties (such as volume integrals and rms radii of the $l$-independent component) that behaved in a more regular fashion than the same properties of best standard $l$-independent Woods-Saxon fits.
-There were, in fact, suggestive exceptions in which resonance-like features appeared at certain energies on otherwise smoothly varying quantities.
-The same quantities for the corresponding best WS fits behaved more irregularly.
+The $l$-dependent form of Ref.~\cite{cordero} was applied in fits to elastic scattering data for nucleons on \nuc{16}{O}, \nuc{40}{Ca}, \nuc{56}{Fe} and \nuc{58}{Ni} over a wide range of energies in Ref.~\cite{kobmac79} and applied to further nuclei from \nuc{15}{N} to \nuc{208}{Pb} in Ref.~\cite{kobmac81}.
+Good fits over a wide range of energies were found with parameters and with properties (such as volume integrals and rms radii of the $l$-independent component) that behaved in a more regular fashion than the same properties of the best standard $l$-independent WS fits.
+There were suggestive exceptions in which resonance-like features appeared at certain energies on otherwise smoothly varying volume integrals and rms radii.
+The same quantities for the corresponding best $l$-independent WS fits were more irregular.
+Ref.~\cite{kobmac79}, in which the contribution of the $l$-dependent terms was very large, see Figure~\ref{cs1MK}, presents better fits for 30.3 MeV protons on $^{40}$Ca than Ref.~\cite{cordero}.

-The later work of Ref.~\cite{kobmac79} led to superior fits to both the angular distribution and the analyzing power for 30.3 MeV protons on $^{40}$Ca than were found in Ref.~\cite{cordero}.
-In these later fits, the contribution of the $l$-dependent terms was very large, as can be seen in Figure~\ref{cs1MK}.
 Contributions like this were part of a consistent pattern applying for a range of target nuclei and energies.
+The larger effect evident in Figure~\ref{cs1MK} is a consequence of the fact that the $l$-independent term of Ref.~\cite{kobmac79} was, for 30.3 MeV, rather different from that of the earlier single-energy fit of Ref.~\cite{cordero}.

+The properties of the $l$-independent potentials that are $S$-matrix-equivalent to the $l$-dependent potentials of Ref.~\cite{kobmac79}, are significant.
+For 30.3 MeV protons on \nuc{40}{Ca}, the undulations in both the real and imaginary central terms qualitatively resemble the undulations generated by phonon coupling as presented in Ref.~\cite{mk90} and discussed in Section~\ref{cplg}.
+In particular, the imaginary central term has excursions into emissivity, Ref.~\cite{available}, that have magnitude and radius similar to those generated by coupling to phonons.
+These emissive regions do not lead to the breaking of the unitarity limit.